xeho91/xeho91/README.md

 However,
 I'm still left with lots of concerns that we are not making enough to improve it.
-It frustrates me that I'm not capable, to help more with this, yet.
+It frustrates me that I'm not capable, to help more with this case, yet.

-Hence why I am passionate about life below the oceans and sustainable development.
+With my digital marketing experience,
+I noticed an alarmingly increasing trend of breaking privacy rights on the Internet.
+Now more than ever, security is crucial for any organisation size.
+The awareness of this situation is slowly improving.
+However,
+I am not satisfied with the progress's speed because some damages may be irreversible.

 </details>